Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 Comments should be included above declarations in .h files to explain the purposes of functions, structures, and global variables.

-Doxygen-style tags should be included in the comment, `@brief A summary of the function`, `@param paramName Description of the parameter`, `@return Description of what is returned`.
+Doxygen-style tags should be included in the comment like this: `@brief A summary of the function`, `@param paramName Description of the parameter`, `@return Description of what is returned`.

 Code that appears to be unused by the game can also be tagged with `@unused`.